FazeFlynn/SPM-Class/readme.md

 ## **7. COCOMO Model**

-The **COCOMO Model** is a cost estimation model used to predict the effort, time, and cost involved in a software development project based on its size (measured in Lines of Code - LOC).
+The **COCOMO Model** (Constructive Cost Model) is a regression model for cost estimation that is used to predict the effort, time, and cost involved in a software development project based on its size (measured in Lines of Code - LOC).

+Proposed by **Barry W. Boehm** in 1981.

 1. **Basic COCOMO**: A simple model for quick estimates based on project size.
 2. **Intermediate COCOMO**: Adds more project attributes for a more refined estimate.